-County agrees the Association may use County copy machines provided the following conditions are met:
+County agrees the SBU may use County copy machines providing the following conditions are met.

-- 1. DCSPA will promptly notify the County of the number of copies made and reimburse County for the cost of the copies. - 2.
-All copying will not be done during the employee's work hours (i.e., not during County time when the employee is receiving compensation). - 3.
-DCSPA use of copying facilities must not interfere with use of such facilities for County business.
+- 1. SBU will promptly notify the County of the number of copies made and reimburse County for the cost of the copies. - 2.
+All copying will not be done during the employee's work hours (i.e. not during County time when the employee is receiving compensation). - 3.
+SBU use of copying facilities must not interfere with use of such facilities for County business.